mikelord007/fluid-finance/README.md

 ### 🌊 **Welcome to Fluid Finance!**
 A set of protocols that redefine how current deFi operates

-### 👋 Welcome Flow Developer!
-Welcome to your new Flow project.
-We only provided you with bare minimum to get started, which is the standard Cadence folder structure and a flow.json configuration with standard contracts defined.

 ### 🔨 Getting started
 Getting started can feel overwhelming, but we are here for you.
 Depending on how accustomed you are to Flow here's a list of resources you might find useful: